Generic coarse geometry of leaves: Open problems

+\begin{problem} Suppose that $\FF$ is minimal and residually many leaves have a Cantor space of ends.
+What can be said about the possible coarse quasi-isometry types of the leaves in $X_0$?
+Are they equi-coarsely quasi-isometric one another (the alternative~\eqref{i: all leaves in X_0,d are equi-coarsely quasi-isometric to each other} of Theorem~\ref{t: coarsely q.i. leaves 2})?
+Is it possible to characterize the possible coarsely quasi-isometric types that can be realized in this way?
+What can be said about the leaves with holonomy?
+The differentiable version of this problem can be also considered, specially for dimension two. \end{problem}

 As indicated in Chapter~\ref{c: intro}, the version of Problem~\ref{prob: Cantor space of ends} for $2$-ended leaves was solved by Blanc \cite{Blanc2003}.
-In the case of a Cantor space of ends, on should try to prove that the leaves in $X_0$ are coarsely quasi-isometric to free group with two generators; as a motivation, recall that all finitely generated free groups with at least two generators are coarsely quasi-isometric (see e.g.\ \cite[Example~10.11]{GhysdelaHarpe1991}).
-As a first step, it may be helpful to assume that all leaves in $X_0$ are equi-coarsely quasi-isometric one another (the alternative~\eqref{i: all leaves in X_0,d are equi-coarsely quasi-isometric to each other} of Theorem~\ref{t: coarsely q.i. leaves 2}), or its differentiable version.
-We may even ask what can be said in the case of $1$-ended leaves, but it seems to be much more difficult.
+In the case of a Cantor space of ends, one should try to prove, for the leaves in $X_0$, a coarsely quasi-isometric version of Stallings' description of finitely generated groups with a Cantor space of ends, using amalgamated free products or HNN extensions \cite{Stallings1968} (see also \cite[Theorem~8.32]{BridsonHaefliger1999}).
+A measure theoretic version of such a description is given in \cite[Theorem~D]{Ghys1995}.
+The case of $1$-ended leaves is much more difficult.

-For an equivalence relation on a Polish space, several degrees of complexity were defined in the literature.
-One of them is the classification by countable models of the relation.
-Contrary to this condition, the relation may be generically ergodic with respect to the isomorphism relation on countable models.
-These properties are well understood in the case of equivalence relations defined by Polish actions \cite{Hjorth2000}, \cite{Hjorth2002}.
-Some of the techniques used in that case were generalized in \cite{AlvarezCandel:turbulent}, and may be useful to address the following problem.